DIY Built-Up Foam Pencil Grip: Easy OT Handwriting Aid

 Built Up Pencil Grips Using Other Materials

-There are a variety of materials that can be used to make built up pencil grips including styrofoam balls, self-adhesive bandage, foam tubing, duct tape, and even tennis balls.
+There are a variety of materials that can be used to make built up pencil grips including Styrofoam balls, self-adhesive bandage, foam tubing, duct tape, and even tennis balls.
 However, duct tape as well as a self-adhesive bandage may not provide the best comfort and feel.
 For some, the duct tape and self-adhesive bandage may cause an adverse reaction based on the feel of the materials.
-Besides the environmental impact of styrofoam, styrofoam can also be picked apart easily.
+Besides the environmental impact of Styrofoam, Styrofoam can also be picked apart easily.
 And more often than not, tennis balls are often too large to use as a handwriting tool.

 What Size and Shape Foam Ball Should I Use?